Sequential Fundraising and Mutual Insurance: Introduction

 Mom and Dad are asked to approve of Son's latest bright idea, whose wisdom is uncertain to both.
 Son will go ahead only if both parents approve.
 If the idea turns out well, each parent gains an amount $W$, while if it is bad, each loses an equal amount.
 If they do not approve, no one gains or loses.

-The parents are fully rational, and each has an independent binary (good or bad) signal of the idea's wisdom, whose value is also binary, and called the {\em state of the world} $\omega$ (good = $1$, bad = $0$).
+The parents are fully rational, and each has an independent, private signal of the idea's wisdom, which is either ``good'' or ``bad'', and is called the {\em state of the world}.
 The {\em quality} of each signal is, for each parent, the probability that the signal matches the state of the world.
-It ranges from $\frac{1}{2}$, when the signal is uninformative about $\omega$, to $1$, when the signal deterministically reveals it.
-Each parent's quality is independently drawn from a quality distribution whose support is in $[\frac{1}{2},1]$, and is privately known by the respective parent\footnote{The problem is unchanged if the privately-known qualities are merely beliefs.
-This is because the players are rational and do not entertain conscious biases.}.
+The signal quality ranges from being uninformative about the state of the world, to deterministically revealing it.
+Each parent's quality is independently drawn from a known quality distribution, and is privately known by the respective parent.\footnote{The problem is unchanged if the privately-known qualities are merely beliefs.
+This is because the players are rational and do not entertain conscious biases.}

 Suppose Dad is asked to make a decision first.
 His decision is observed by Mom, who decides last.
 What is the parents' equilibrium strategy, given a common prior for the state of the world?